top of page

 Some people feel very strongly that only indigenous peoples can be true shaman and work with ayahuasca.
 They believe that since ayahuasca originated in the Amazon only natives from that area can have a true connection to the plants.
 On the other hand, many Westerners may feel more at ease drinking with a ‘Gringo’ because there is no cultural separation and there is a greater ease of explaining and relating to life experiences.

 Either way, whether indigenous or gringo – experience is key.
 Just because an individual is from the Amazon does not mean they are qualified to serve ayahuasca.
-On the other hand just because a Westerner is not from the Amazon does not mean they can’t be qualified to work with ayahausca.
+On the other hand just because a Westerner is not from the Amazon does not mean they can’t be qualified to work with ayahuasca.
 Ethnicity and skin color are irrelevant, the training and knowledge are what matter.

 Information on the retreat facilitator should be available on the website, but if not feel free to ask questions.
 How long have they been serving ayahuasca?
 Where did they train and what traditions do they follow?
 Do they drink the medicine with the group to guide the experience? (they should!)
 The ayahuasquero is the person who will be accompanying you and guiding you into the great unknown - so get to know them and see if you are comfortable.
 From there we will move on to consider the ceremony itself.